Each day, we justify the trust that is placed in us. We set ourselves ambitious targets, keep our word and follow the rules.

 The Code of Conduct for RUAG Business Partners is an integral part of our contracts with third parties and is binding on business Partners.

-Trainings are either adapted to employees' specific positions and tasks for specific target groups or are given in person by addressing staff at all RUAG sites worldwide, for example when new employees are hired or currently in the frame of the roll-out of our Code of Conduct.
-Further and more detailed information is communicated at specialist training sessions for all employees, using e-learning tools where appropriate.
-Owing to their importance, particular emphasis is given to anti-corruption and trade compliance modules.
+Trainings are either adapted for specific target groups considering employees' specific positions and tasks and the risks associated.
+Others are given in person by addressing staff and management at all RUAG sites worldwide, including board members, for example when new employees are hired or recently in the frame of the roll-out of our new Code of Conduct and specifically leave a lot of room for discussions and questions.
+Other trainings for all employees are given using e-learning tools where appropriate, for example an anti-corruption and a trade comliance e-learning to be rolled out in 2019.

 The Vice President Compliance & Risk Management reports to the General Counsel who is a member of the Group Executive Board.
 He also reports directly on a regular basis to the Audit Committee, the Board of Directors and in bi-annual detailed personal updates to the Chairman of the Board of Directors .The shareholder is provided with summarized information on compliance issues within the context of quarterly reports and meetings as well as via the Annual Report.